 Mark Denne

-In other words, the MMF is a real feature that provides tangible value to customers.
+In other words, the minimum marketable feature (MMF) is a real feature that provides tangible value to customers.
 It addresses a specific need, solves a certain problem, and is of high quality and usability.
-It is a feature that can be marketed, sold and shipped.
+It is a feature that can be marketed, sold, and shipped.

-An example of MMF is releasing an initial product with core features and then incrementally releasing additional features along the way as opposed to building a massive product with tons of features all at once only to later discover that over 60% of features built are never or rarely used.
-So the MMF is all about focusing on high value features, reducing time to market and launching products faster to increase ROI.
+An example of MMF is releasing an initial product with core features and then incrementally releasing additional features along the way instead of building a massive product with tons of features and releasing it all at once only to discover later that over 60% of the features built were never or rarely used.
+So the MMF is all about focusing on high-value features, reducing time to market, and launching products faster to increase ROI.

 Also check out the Lean Discovery, Agile Delivery, and DevOps Mindset presentation slides here as well as the entire Digital Service Delivery blog series: